Consider the feedback from the concept sketch critique.

 Once the models are completed, use them to further explore and test your ideas.

 Prepare your submission

 Document your sketch model in a web page or series of web pages.
 Be sure to include a description of the sketch model, its purpose, how it was used in testing, and what was learned from the model.

 Also, please make sure it is clear which storyboard the model is addressing.
+You will resubmit the storyboard from the concept sketches deliverable that your sketch models are based upon.
 The submission instructions provide information about where your updated team storyboards will be located on the course website in case you would like to link to it.